liuguangxi/fractusist/README.md

-# Fenxing
+# Fractusist

-[Fenxing](https://github.com/liuguangxi/fenxing) (分形 in Chinese, /fēn xíng/, meaning [fractal](https://en.wikipedia.org/wiki/Fractal)) creates a variety of wonderful fractals in Typst.
+Create a variety of wonderful fractals in Typst.

 ## Examples